-The recycled toilet rolls in our craft bin had been piling up since the twins started toilet training and if I didn’t do something soon, we would be overrun, swimming in a playroom of faintly ocean fresh-scented cardboard rolls.
+The recycled toilet rolls in our craft bin had been piling up.
+The twins had just started toilet training and if I didn’t do something soon, we would be overrun, swimming in a playroom filled with faintly ocean fresh-scented cardboard rolls.
 What’s worse is that my mum started to collect hers for me too.
 What could I do with them all?
-We needed a project, a BIG toilet roll project.
+We needed a project, a BIG toilet roll project!

 So, we got one—toilet roll animals.